Agaleus: Taxonomy

-Some authorities have placed this species as a basal member of the order Orectolobiformes, but subsequent researchers have found it to be a stem-Galeomorph just outside the crown group of Orectolobiformes.
+Some authorities have placed this species as a basal member of the order Orectolobiformes, but subsequent researchers have found it to be a stem-galeomorph just outside the crown group of Orectolobiformes.

 Distribution

-It is known from the Sinemurian of Lyme Regis, England and the Pliensbachian-aged Hasle Formation of Denmark.
+It is known from the Hettangian-Sinemurian of Lyme Regis, England and the Pliensbachian-aged Hasle Formation of Denmark and Grimmen clay pit of north-eastern Germany.
 Other places which have produced this species include Northern Ireland, France, Belgium, and Sweden.
 Possible later occurrences of this genus in north-western Europe have been documented but not yet formally attributed to the genus.